ddnexus/pagy/playground.md

 _Run `pagy clone calendar` to inspect the app file._

-If you need to reproduce calendar related issues, you can follow the same usage as the [Repro App](#1-repro-app).
+If you need to reproduce any calendar related issue, you can follow the same usage as the [Repro App](#1-repro-app).

 ### Troubleshooting